-d.
-Policy option III: Immigration and an increased birth rate
+(d) Policy option III: immigration and an increased birth rate

-High levels of net immigration adding 600,000 or more per annum to the population still cannot prevent an increase in the ageing index, even if life expectancy ceases to rise, let alone if it does keep growing as expected.
-If net immigration stayed at the level of recent decades (approx.

-170,000 per annum) and life expectancy went on rising to 84 (Male) and 90 (Female), the ageing index would roughly treble from the current 38 to some 115 by 2050.
+High levels of net immigration adding 600,000 or more per annum to the population cannot prevent an increase in the ageing index, even if life expectancy ceases to rise, let alone if it does keep growing as expected.
+If net immigration stayed at the level of recent decades (approximately 170,000 per annum) and life expectancy went on rising to 84 years (males) and 90 years (females), the ageing index would roughly treble from the current 38 to some 115 by 2050.

-If an attempt were made to avoid the increase in the ageing index solely by allowing younger people to immigrate, the UN has calculated that a total of 188 million people (net) would need to immigrate into Germany by the year 2050 (UN, 2000, p.
-110).
-The reason this figure is so high is that the immigrants would only cut back the ageing index temporarily, before making their own contribution to its increase once they reached retirement age, thus leaving only a small net easing effect, especially since the birth rate among immigrants to Germany is too low to have any lasting effect on the age profile of the population.
+If an attempt were made to avoid the increase in the ageing index solely by allowing younger people to immigrate, the United Nations has calculated that a total of 188 million people (net) would need to immigrate into Germany by the year 2050 (United Nations, 2001, table A.4).
+The reason this figure is so high is that the immigrants would cut back the ageing index only temporarily, before making their own contribution to its increase once they reached retirement age, thus leaving only a small net easing effect, especially since the birth rate among immigrants to Germany is too low to have any lasting effect on the age profile of the population.
 Statistically, if both parents are foreign nationals, the number of live-born children per woman is 1.5.
-If the mother is a foreign national and the father a foreign or a German national, the rate is 1.9 (Federal Statistical Office, 1999, p.
+If the mother is a foreign national and the father a foreign or a German national, the rate is 1.9 (Statistische Bundesamt, 1999, p.
 51).
 Either way, the TFR is below the 2.1 figure required to assure the long-term stability of the population.
-Nevertheless, because Germany's immigrant population currently has a younger age profile it is set to increase from 7.4 million in 1998 to 10.0 million in 2050, even without any additional net immigration, before subsequently declining to 6.8 million by 2100 (Birg and Börsch-Supan, 1999, p.
+Nevertheless, because Germany's immigrant population currently has a younger age profile, it is set to increase from 7.4 million in 1998 to 10.0 million in 2050, even without any additional net immigration, before subsequently declining to 6.8 million by 2100 (Birg and Börsch-Supan, 1999, p.
 150).

-Another flight of fancy produces an equally sobering result: any attempt to halt the rise in the ageing index solely by increasing the birth rate would call for an increase in the number of live births per woman from around 1.3 to 3.8 (Birg and Koch, 1987, pp. 174).
-This, of course, is a utopian notion given that even the developing countries with the highest total fertility rates in the world only average 3.0 live births per woman (UN, 1999).
+Another flight of fancy produces an equally sobering result: any attempt to halt the rise in the ageing index solely by increasing the birth rate would call for an increase in the number of live births per woman from about 1.3 to 3.8 (Birg and Koch, 1987, p.
+174).
+This, of course, is a utopian notion given that even the developing countries with the highest TFRs in the world average only 3.0 live births per woman (United Nations, 1999).

-As already shown in Figure 5, a higher birth rate would indeed somewhat reduce the net number of immigrants needed for the hypothetical purpose of keeping a constant population, but even with a TFR of 1.6 live children per woman the annual net immigration in mid-century would still have to be 300-500,000 people.
+As already shown in figure V, a higher birth rate would indeed somewhat reduce the net number of immigrants needed for the hypothetical purpose of keeping a constant population, but even with a TFR of 1.6 live children per woman the annual net immigration in mid-century would still have to be 300,000-500,000 people.

-So, to summarize some of the conclusions so far:
+Thus, to summarize some of the conclusions so far: